List of EastEnders characters introduced in 1987: Duncan Boyd

+2023, when he returns for a guest stint.

 Gerry Fairweather

 Gerry Fairweather, played by Jason Watkins, is a yuppie estate agent who frequents the Dagmar Winebar.
 Magda Czajkowski (Kathryn Apanowicz) asks him to help her find a property in Walford, but the manager of the Dagmar, Angie Watts (Anita Dobson), blames him and his type for the gentrification of the East End.
 Gerry often infuriates Angie with sexist and rude remarks, and when he, his brother, and his friends are having their Christmas party in the Dagmar, she snaps and punches Gerry in the face, knocking him to the floor.
 Gerry threatens to sue the Dagmar, until Angie's daughter Sharon (Letitia Dean) makes him see how humiliated he would feel to stand up in court and confess to being beaten by a woman.
 Gerry never returns to the Dagmar again.

 Alan McIntyre

 Alan McIntyre, played by Pip Miller, first appears in December 1987 as the downstairs neighbour to Sue (Sandy Ratcliff) and Ali Osman (Nejdet Salih).
 Alan plays his music extremely loudly at all hours, and holds unruly parties.
 The Osmans are left exhausted and irritable from severe lack of sleep.
 After much pressuring from Sue, Ali is forced to reason with Alan, but Alan refuses to take their complaints on board.
 When the noise continues, the Osmans go down to Alan's flat and threaten to complain to the landlord to make him stop, only to find out that Alan is their landlord and that he'd bought their flat.

 Things then proceed to get infinitely worse for the Osmans at the hands of Alan, when their flat is broken into and their carpet is defecated on.
 Ali and Alan have several fights and Alan often resorts to racial insults.
 During one such argument, Roly, Den Watts' (Leslie Grantham) poodle slips his leash and bites Alan in the arm.

 In 1988, Alan manages to patch up his differences with Ali and he also purchases James Willmott-Brown's (William Boyde) house and converts it into flats.
 He allows Donna Ludlow (Matilda Ziegler) to have first choice of one of the flats in exchange for sex.

 In October 1989 Ali is going through some money problems, so as always, he turns to gambling to get himself out of debt.
 However, he picks the wrong opponent in Alan, and after he has a bad loss and is unable to pay his rent, Alan kicks him out of his flat, forcing Ali to return to Cyprus.
 This is Alan's last appearance.